Krithikulal13/Image-to-PDF-Converter/README.md

 - Upload one or multiple images.
 - Rearrange images before converting.
-Convert images into a single PDF file.
+- Convert images into a single PDF file.
-Lightweight and easy-to-use interface.
+- Lightweight and easy-to-use interface.
-Works directly in the browser (no backend required).
+- Works directly in the browser (no backend required).

-- Responsive design for desktop and mobile
-- Reusable header, footer, and logo on all pages
-- Clean and semantic HTML structure
-- CSS grid and flexbox for layout
-- Simple contact form UI (no backend)

 ---